justsomeon123/TkIDE/README.md

 # Disclaimers
 - ## **WARNING**: TkIDE is a work in progress project.
 I am not responsible for any damage done to your computer.
+- ## This version was not checked in exe form, and not built in exe form.
 - ## **Beware!**
   - ### **TkIDE** could be closed at any time.